Posts

 Image

 New feature: F18=Search string into listed files WSF utility, works like WRKSPLF but...
 New feature: Searching a string into spooled files New feature: Generate a PDF from a spooled file #IBMiSample Each IBMi user knows they run the most efficient system.
 All others just have too much money.
-If you are interested in this program Download WSF *SAVF (New version with Create PDF option) Need some help loading the *savf?
-HOW TO GET *SAVF FROM YOUR DESKTOP TO YOUR IBM I SYSTEM Users often have many spool-file rows.
+Users often have many spool-file rows.
 How to quickly find the last done? how to quickly find the one produced on October 15th?
 These and other options are just a click away.
 The WRKSPLF command does not show spool-file rows sorted by Creation-Date/Creation-Time, so the last one is not the first one in the list.
 I thought a different way of looking at spooled-file rows might be useful.
-In this program (WSF) the spool-file rows appears in order of Creation-Date/Creation-Time, with the last one at the top of the
+In this program (WSF) the spool-file rows appears in order of Creation-Date/Creation-Time, with the last one at the top of the list.
+I also added the ability to filter each column, for example to see only the rows in HOLD status.
+I also added the possibility to sort each column ...

 Image